Hamoodur Rahman Commission

 The Hamoodur Rahman Commission (otherwise known as War Enquiry Commission), was a judicial inquiry commission that assessed Pakistan's political–military involvement in East-Pakistan from 1947 to 1971.
-The commission was set up on 26 December 1971 by the Government of Pakistan and chaired under Chief Justice Hamoodur Rahman.
+The commission was set up on 26 December 1971 by Zulfiqar Ali Bhutto the then President of Pakistan and chaired under Chief Justice Hamoodur Rahman.

-Constituted "to prepare a full and complete account of the circumstances surrounding the atrocities and 1971 war", including the "circumstances in which the Commander of the Eastern Military Command, surrendered the Eastern contingent forces under his command laid down their arms."
+Constituted to prepare strictly germane report on "full and complete account of the circumstances surrounding the atrocities and 1971 war", including the "circumstances in which the Commander of the Eastern Military Command, surrendered the Eastern contingent forces under his command laid down their arms."

 The commission's final report was very lengthy and provided an analysis based on extensive interviews and testimonies.
 Its primary conclusion was very critical of the role of Pakistan's military interference, the misconduct of politicians as well as the intelligence failures of the Inter-Services Intelligence (ISI) and the Federal Investigation Agency (FIA), which permitted the infiltration of Indian agents all along the borders of East Pakistan.

 Originally, there were 12 copies of the report.
 These were all destroyed; except the one that was handed over to Government who disallowed its publication at the time.
 In 2000, parts of the commission report were leaked to Indian and Pakistani newspapers.

 The full report was thought to be declassified by the government in 2000, along with other reports concerning the year 1971.
-However, it was reported that the supplementary report based on testimonies of POWs was published, and the key portion of the report concerning the political and military issues remained classified and marked as "Top secret."
+However, it was reported that the supplementary report based on testimonies of prisoners of war (POWs) was published, and the key portion of the report concerning the political and military issues remained classified and marked as "Top secret."

 Historical background

-Formation of Commissions
+Formation of commission

-In 1971, Bangladesh Liberation War happened which ended with the signing of the Instrument of Surrender with the joint forces in Dhaka.
+In 1971, East Pakistan seceded from Pakistan and declared independence as Bangladesh.
+The resulting civil war ended with the signing of a Pakistani surrender after the military intervention of India.